What we do

 -

 A well-designed grant or contract can be one of your most powerful implementation tools.
 Too often, it isn't.
-I help funders and grantees design agreements, reporting requirements, and management structures that drive real learning and results — not just compliance.
-This includes advising on RFPs, grant agreements, reporting requirements, and contract management approaches.
+We help funders and grantees design agreements, reporting requirements, and management structures that drive real learning and results — not just compliance.
+This can look like:

 For example: Helping a nonprofit develop a strategic plan to grow their visibility, attract funding, and create structure for internal learning and decision-making.